-A: Immediately email loststolen@lanl.gov, notify the Security Incident Team, your manager, and your Property Specialist, and contact local law enforcement to file a police report of the incident.
+A: Immediately email loststolen@lanl.gov, notify the Security Inquiry Team, your manager, your Property Specialist, and contact local law enforcement to file a police report of the incident.
 You will be required to complete a Form 1877.
 In addition, notify Fleet Management at fleet@lanl.gov if your government vehicle is damaged.

-Q: We are having a birthday party for our co-worker during our lunch break.
+Q: We are having a birthday party for our coworker during our lunch break.
 Can we use our government vehicle to pick up the cake for the party?

-A: No. You can only use a government vehicle for official use or Laboratory-sponsored events.
-If you are unsure if your event is Laboratory-sponsored or if your activity is in alignment with official use, please discuss with your Group Leader or call Fleet Management at (505) 665-9420.
+A: No. You can only use a government vehicle for official use or Laboratory sponsored events.
+If you are unsure if your event is Laboratory sponsored or if your activity is in alignment with official use, please discuss with your manager or contact Fleet Management for quidance.
 In addition, special approvals are required before a government vehicle can be taken off site.

 - P821, Government Personal Property

 - P723, Conflicts of Interest

-- · Property Management
+- Property Management

+- Property Accountability Statement

+- Missing Property-loststolen@lanl.gov

-- · Teleworking Property
+- Property Specialist search

-- Security Incident Team (505) 665-3505